The HEMCO configuration file

 Extension number associated with this field.
 All base emissions should have extension number zero.
 The extension number` of the data listed in section HEMCO extensions data must match with the corresponding extension number.

 The extension number can be set to the wildcard character.
-In that case, the field is read by HEMCO (if the assigned species name matches any of the HEMCO species, see Species below) but not used for emission calculation.
+In that case, the field is read by HEMCO (if the assigned species name matches any of the HEMCO species, see Species) but not used for emission calculation.
 This is particularly useful if HEMCO is only used for data I/O but not for emission calculation.

 ExtName

-If on, the extension will be used.
+The extension will be used.

-If off, the extension will not be used.
+The extension will not be used.

 Species